coderkarthiko/dl2/README.md

 ![](logregress.png)

-#### Implementing gradient descent optimizers using dl2 - below, we have a function consisting of two neural newtworks and a polynomial -
+#### Implementing gradient descent optimizers using dl2 -

 In TensorFlow, we can simply do opt = optimizers.Adam(...).
 Here, each optimizer is a class and we store the gradient and the updated parameters.
 Calling the step() method updates the parameters (which is done differently for every optimizer) and returns them.
 For a neural network, the parameters that we pass into the optimizer are the weights and biases of the network.
 We can use the optimizer class to learn any set of parameters (of arbitrary shape).
 The parameters have to be NumPy arrays.

+*Below, we have a function of the form f(x) = N1(p(x) + **w**N2(x)) where p is a polynomial and N1 and N2 are neural networks - we compute the gradient w.r.t to all the parameters of f to train f...*

 ![](gd.png)